-(12) Risk Associated with Income for Distribution out of Income and/or Capital (from 2 May 2022)
+(10) Risk Associated with Income for Distribution out of Income and/or Capital

 Please note that distributions may be made out of income and/or capital.
 Sources of income for distribution include dividends and/or interest derived from underlying investments.
 Such dividend and/or interest income may be adversely affected by events such as the underlying entities invested into suffering unexpected losses or having lower than expected earnings or paying lower than expected dividends.